berto/berto.com/docs/2015-04-08-measuring-success-with-cohorts.md

 * extrapolate a natural timely behaviour of people and do projections
 * compare all this with real world actions (campaigns, product changes) and understand the impact of your actions

-So, what other types of cohorts are there?

-* time cohorts.
-The ones i described above
-* campaign cohorts.
-Instead of grouping customers by date or period, you group them by the campaign which acquired them, independently of when they were acquired (or in addition to)
-* behavioural cohorts.
-Really, any trait can be used and analysed.
-How do female customers behave in the months following a purchase vs. male customers?

-The data plotted in a cohorts analysis can be varied as well:

-* orders.
-How many orders each cohort created on their first and subsequent months/ period
-* revenue.
-How much revenue each cohort brought on their first and subsequent purchases
-* items per order.
-Yep
-* fancy something kinky?
-Really, anything related to the orders can be crunched
+## Cohorts with real data

-Finally, there’s an interesting twist I like to give to cohort analysis, which is if you do your analysis orthogonally.
-Orthogonal means things are independent from each other.
-So, in a way, instead of doing a big cohort which tracks revenue, you can build several cohorts that track users, orders per user and revenue per order.
-Each of these sub-cohorts can be affected by different events:
+To go one step further, there’s an interesting twist I like to give to cohort analysis, which is to do my cohorts orthogonally.
+Orthogonal means that variables are independent from each other.
+So, in a way, instead of doing a big cohort which tracks revenue, you can build several cohorts that track users, orders per user and revenue per order, and then multiply them to build the outcome (revenue).

+I built a much more complete - and orthogonal - cohort model [here](https://rows.com/humberto/analytics/cohorts-for-e-commerce-real-data-7AgSTMDhctsstfl7hUQMxN/a8e012a4-8fb2-44b3-8f70-f1ccbb124fa3/live).
+Check how it looks, or duplicate and play with it by clicking +.

+With a cohort like this, and it's independenent variables, you will be able to understand that:

-* boosting your customer acquisition campaigns will affect mostly the amount of users
+* boosting your customer acquisition campaigns will affect mostly the amount of users.
-* opening on weekend probably affect the amount of new customers and orders per user
+* opening on weekend probably affect the amount of new customers and orders per user.
-* launching a companion product will most likely affect revenue per order more than anything
+* launching a companion product will likely affect revenue per order more than anything.

-Hands-on time!
-Check out this cohort model that you can explore.
-It tracks several orthogonal variables across the real data you input.
-It tracks their evolution and their projects the growth of current and future cohorts from those variables.
-Finally it uses a convolution of all the cohorts to project revenue.

-In order for anyone to access it, I put it on Google Drive [Orthogonal cohort model](https://docs.google.com/spreadsheets/d/1ntcmkOEEVg3lCX1K5078Czu-9fAan9Xu7yJdw8wzv1A/edit?usp=sharing).
-You won’t have permissions to change anything, but you can download the model by going File/ Download/ Excel.

-Have fun!
+## Cohorts for simulations

+To complete this, I build one last model, for simulating purposes.
+Here i used a complete, orthogonal cohort model, and I set the inputs to the simulation as editable cells so that you can play around.
+Check it [here](https://rows.com/humberto/analytics/cohorts-for-e-commerce-simulator-2tyl566FH2bc8fNtbMvmyI/6ce4e9ad-2e74-47a3-9886-99891384d424/live).
+If you want it, duplicate it ane continue to evolve it!